Kappa-org/FileManager/README.md

 If you want to use file manager without [Kappa/Sanbox](http://github.com/Kappa-org/Sanbox) you must edit config file.
-You must add this lines into section services in config file.
+You must add this lines into section *"services"* in config file.

 <pre>
 FileManagerFactory: